 and their children who, without such help, would not have the opportunity to attend the School and benefit

 All tuition assistance awards are need-based.
 The Greene School does not award merit scholarships or sibling

-Parents’ Financial Statement (PFS) should be completed in full and submitted online to the School and Student Service for Financial Aid (SSS) Please be sure to designate The Greene School as a recipient of the Report of Financial Need.
+Parents’ Financial Statement (PFS) should be completed in full and submitted online to the School and Student Service for Financial Aid (SSS).
+Please be sure to designate The Greene School as a recipient of the Report of Financial Need.
 The School’s SSS Code is 9113.
-Interest in tuition assistance is great.
-It is important to file the necessary forms as soon as possible after January 1.
+There is great interest in tuition assistance so it is important to file the necessary forms as soon as possible after January 1.
 The due date for tuition assistance applications is February 15th.

 Tuition assistance awards are made on a year-by-year basis, and are not automatically renewable.
 Every year, families receiving tuition assistance must reapply in order to be considered for a tuition assistance award for the following academic year.
 Subject to the other provisions of this policy, The Greene School will strive to continue funding a student who has received tuition assistance, unless he or she no longer demonstrates need or otherwise fails to satisfy the conditions for receiving tuition assistance.
 In general, it is expected that when a family applies for tuition assistance, both parents are employed in order to help fund an independent school education for their children.